pauldelatte/pauldelatte.github.io/_pages/teaching.md

 ## Miscellaneous topics in probability and statistics

+This is a collection of notes I have written to (re-)familiarize myself with some some topics in probability and statistics when working on some related problems.
+Please be careful when using the notes as they likely contain mistakes and typos and are not organized carefully.

 - [Concentration inequalities](/files/concentration_inequalities.pdf)
 - [Maximal inequalities](/files/maximal_inequalities.pdf)
 - [Superefficient estimation and Le Cam’s rescue](/files/superefficient_estimation.pdf)